aliaksandr-batskalevich/2_js-for-children_16/README.md

-# 2_js-for-children_16
-Snake/ Lesson of book for children
+Snake/ Lesson of a book for children